munificent/game-programming-patterns/book/bytecode.markdown

 <img src="images/bytecode-stack-1.png" />

 First, it executes the first `INST_LITERAL`.
-That reads the next byte from the bytecode (`0`) and pushes it onto the stack.
+That reads the next byte from the bytecode (`0`) and pushes it onto the stack:

 <img src="images/bytecode-stack-2.png" />

 Then it executes the second `INST_LITERAL`.
-That reads the `10` and pushes it.
+That reads the `10` and pushes it:

 <img src="images/bytecode-stack-3.png" />